racodond/sonar-css-plugin/README.md

 * Unknown functions should be removed
 * Unknown properties should be removed
 * Unknown pseudo-functions should be removed
+* URL should be quoted

 ### Specific to CSS
 * "@import" rule should not be used
 * @import rules should precede all other at-rules and style rules
+* Stylesheets should not "@import" too many other sheets

 ### Specific to Less
+* Deprecated "e" escaping function should be replaced with ~"value" syntax
+* Rulesets should not be nested too deeply
+* Single-line comments (//) should be preferred over multi-line comments (/* ... */)
+* Variables should be declared at the beginning of the block
 * Variables should follow a naming convention

 ### Templates